About the Lake District Ski Club

 A flushing toilet was built in 2011 to celebrate the club's 75th anniversary.
 Christened the Powder Room, it's a very cosy convenience, which is fed by water running off the mountain and is maintained by septic tank.

 The ski club is run entirely by volunteers.
-Keeping the ski club facilities in shape takes quite a bit of work and the club holds monthly work parties outside of the skiing season.
+Keeping the ski club facilities in shape takes quite a bit of work and the club holds monthly work meets outside of the skiing season.

 Your content goes here...